 However, when your name and job title is paired with your company logo, it automatically creates an association between you, the human, and you, the company, for your audience.
 Adding your logo to your signature lets you personally form a relationship with your audience while humanizing your company in the process.

 Although a well-thought-out design, your logo is ultimately just a vessel for the meaning you infuse it with.
 So, with every email you send that is paired with your logo, the contents of that email—the voice, the imagery, the message—will automatically be tied to your logo, helping to establish the personality of your brand.

 This repeated exposure is what will help you to form your brand identity over time, as your audience becomes more familiar with your logo and the traits they come to associate it with.

-As Gmail is the most popular email provider, we decided to make our tutorial Gmail-specific.
-If you want to add your logo to an email with another provider like Yahoo or Outlook, don’t worry—most of the processes are pretty similar.
+And, if you want to add your logo to an email with another provider like Yahoo, don’t worry—most of the processes are pretty similar.
 Just make sure to read up on your specific provider to make sure you have the right logo file type and size for the job.

 You can check out this video here for an easy, step-by-step visual guide; or, read on for the main steps to add a logo to your Gmail signature.

 Step 1.
 Click the Gear icon in the upper right corner of your Gmail account, and then click Settings.

 Step 2: In the General tab, scroll down to the Signature section.
 In the space provided, enter the text you’d like to include in your signature.
 Think of your signature as a business card, with your full name, job title, and contact information, such as your phone number or link to your company website.